jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 <div style="flex: 1; min-width: 250px;">
 <h4>Autonomous experimental platform for separations</h4>
-Identifying the key physicochemical properties (e.g. partition coefficient) is essential to screen extractants/solvent systems and design new separation processes.
+Identifying the key physicochemical properties (e.g. partition coefficient) is essential to screen novel solvent systems and design new separation processes.
 However, getting data is not straightforward and this can be very labour-intensive with repeated shake-up tests.
 By leveraging robotics and multiple types of sensors, we design experimental workflows to automate liquid handling and measurements of liquid-liquid systems.
 This will enable us to collect key information of separation systems in a high-throughput manner.